-Centra to introduce priority queues at their deli counters
+Centra to introduce Ryanair-style Priority Queues at their deli counters nationwide

 Centra is set introduce priority and non-priority queues at their deli counters nationwide from next week, with the price of joining the priority queue set at €5.

-The move follows a trial run at Flynn’s Centra in Tullamore after a number of incidents in recent weeks involving people in a hurry and others who don’t seem to give a shite about the lengthy queues building up behind them.
+The move follows a trial run at Flynn’s Centra in Tullamore after a number of incidents involving people in a hurry and others who don’t seem to care in the slightest about the lengthy queues building up behind them.

-In one reported incident, local carpenter Eamon O’Toole ended up punching the head off farmer Henry Jockins after Mr Jockins took 15 minutes to choose bacon and cabbage for his take-away dinner.
+In one well reported incident, local carpenter Eamon O’Toole ended up punching farmer Henry Jockins after Mr Jockins took 15 minutes to choose what he wanted in his take-away dinner.

 Sinéad Coonan works at the deli and told us they had to take action because things were getting out of hand.